Nandi Lab LogoInstitution Logo

 We aim to establish thermally activated tunneling as a design principle for next-generation catalysts that deliver faster, greener, and more selective chemistry.

 We investigate the chemistry of bioluminescent proteins, particularly luciferases.
 These enzymes emit visible light through electronically excited intermediates, providing a window into how biological systems control color and efficiency at the molecular level.
-A central challenge is understanding how subtle changes in the protein environment tune emission wavelength and brightness across organisms.
-Using advanced multiscale simulation methods and ML algorithms, we:
+A central challenge is understanding how subtle changes in the protein environment tune emission wavelength, brightness and quantum yield across organisms.
+To address these questions, we combine advanced multiscale simulation methods with machine-learning approaches to:

 We study the design and mechanisms of covalent inhibitors, with emphasis on cysteine and serine proteases such as SARS-CoV-2 Main Protease and cathepsin K. Covalent inhibitors offer unique therapeutic advantages by forming strong, often long-lasting bonds with their targets.
-A key challenge is controlling reversibility—some inhibitors bind irreversibly, while others form reversible covalent adducts depending on the warhead (the reactive functional group).
-Using DFT and advanced QM/MM free energy simulation methods, we:
+A key difficulty in their development lies in precisely tuning binding behavior, as some inhibitors bind irreversibly, while others form reversible covalent adducts depending primarily on the nature of the warhead (the reactive functional group) and the active-site environment.
+To address these challenges, we employ density functional theory (DFT) and advanced QM/MM free-energy simulation methods to:

 Plastics such as polyethylene terephthalate (PET) pose a major environmental challenge due to their persistence and resistance to degradation.
 The discovery of PETase and engineered FAST-PETase has opened new possibilities for sustainable recycling, but these enzymes remain limited by poor stability under industrial conditions and an incomplete mechanistic understanding of their activity.